 Our Expert’s Choice:

-– Hike through the forest to discover one of the world’s highest single-drop waterfalls, the magnificent Gocta Falls in northern Peru
+– Hike through the forest to discover one of the world’s highest single-drop waterfalls, the magnificent Gocta Falls in Northern Peru.

 – Ride a cable car to the extraordinary ruins of Kuelap, constructed by the fierce Chachapoya civilisation.